 In my opinion, these are the best alternatives because the wire allows for plenty of ventilation and allows you to see your hedgehog clearly.

-You want to avoid a metal wire cage with a metal tray on the bottom, because these are cold and slippery for hedgehogs, and can rust.
-Plastic on the other hand, is very easy to clean.
+You want to avoid a metal wire cage with a metal tray on the bottom because these are cold and slippery for hedgehogs and can rust.
+Plastic, on the other hand, is straightforward to clean.

-If you can find a cage with a deep plastic pan, about six (6) inches, this is ideal to hold in the shavings or paper (discussed below), but is not required.
+If you can find a cage with a deep plastic pan, about six (6) inches, this is ideal for holding in the shavings or paper (discussed below) but is not required.

 Plastic storage containers are very inexpensive compared to the other caging alternatives, but they do require some customizing if you buy one.

 Since the lid is solid, you will have to drill holes into the top of the container to allow for ventilation.

-Hamor Hallow Breeders suggests making the holes nickel-size so that the hedgehogs cannot get stuck in the holes if they do somehow manage to make it to the top in an attempt to escape.
+Hamor Hollow Breeders suggests making the holes nickel-size so that the hedgehogs cannot get stuck in the gaps if they somehow manage to make it to the top in an attempt to escape.

 Overall, we’d suggest going with the wire cage.
-It may be a little bit more expensive up front, but it will save you from needing to customize a storage container and as mentioned above.
+It may be a bit more expensive up front, but it will save you from needing to customize a storage container, as mentioned above.

 Lining the Hedgehog Cage

-After you decide on the right cage to use, the next step is to line the bottom of the cage.
+After you decide on the correct cage to use, the next step is to line the bottom of the cell.